With West Wilts getting closer which was to be Captains second Novice run I wanted to practise a few tricky XC lines.

-The reason why the fall had no warning was because Captain got his foot caught in his martingale, poor lad, we went down so fast.
-So I blame myself completely, I should have tightened it up.
+The reason why the fall had no warning was because Captain got his foot or shoe caught in his martingale, poor lad, we went down so fast.
 He had fallen face first too, luckily he is such a sharp horse that he didn’t roll on me, he was up very quickly, he has a tiny cut on his nose and like me, he looked a bit shaken for a day or two.

 Thank you to Lizzy, Janet, Gill and Jo for coming to my aid at the time of the accident and to all the visitors and lovely messages wishing me well, plus all the offers of help with the horses, special thanks to Tracy for dashing down to get cold horses in when the heavens opened on Friday, Thanks to everyone who sent flowers and gifts and for the soft food sent round, eating hasn’t been easy but the soft food sent helped loads, It’s 5 days since the accident and I can still only drink from a straw which has made me realise that despite the single use plastic crisis, straws are essential for some, I am washing and reusing mine though.
 Am having to cut my food up into mini canapé size pieces and it’s amused me that the one bizarre food I could eat was French Fries crips as snapped in half they posted in nicely and then I could suck on them!!